Tom Ellis breaks silence on ‘affairs’ that ended marriage to Tamzin Outhwaite: "I don’t regret anything"

-Tom Ellis has opened up about the “affairs” that led to the end of his marriage to Tamzin Outhwaite in a new podcast appearance.
+Tom Ellis has opened up about the end of his marriage to Tamzin Outhwaite in a new podcast appearance.

 The actor, 46, was married to EastEnders star Tamzin, 54, between 2006 and 2014.
 They share two children together – Flo, 17, who came out as transgender recently, and Marnie, 12.